Answers to Questions about your Holiday

 Flights from Bangkok to Udon

 Most visitors to Thailand will arrive first in Bangkok.
-There are daily non-stop flights from Bangkok to Udon Thani (airport code UTH) on the national carrier, Thai Airways, as well as on the budget airlines Nok Air and Air Asia, and the "boutique" airline Bangkok Air.
+There are daily non-stop flights from Bangkok to Udon Thani (airport code UTH) on the national carrier, Thai Airways, as well as on the budget airlines Nok Air, Air Asia and Thai Lion Air, and the "boutique" airline Bangkok Air.
 Do note that

-- Nok Air and Air Asia serve Udon Thani from Don Muang airport in Bangkok, whilst
+- Nok Air, Air Asia and Thai Lion Air serve Udon Thani from Don Muang airport in Bangkok, whilst

-- Thai Airways and Bangkok Air depart from Suwannabhumi, the new international airport of Bangkok.
+- Bangkok Air departs from Suwannabhumi, the new international airport of Bangkok.

 This is important if you have a connecting flight, as the vast majority of international flights use Suwannabhumi airport.
 If you plan to transit between Bangkok's two airports, Suwannabhumi and Don Muang, you should allow approximately 3 hours to include custom and immigration clearance, the transfer itself and check-in.

 We recommend Nok Air, which is partially owned by Thai Airways and provides cheap, frequent flights, with the possibility of reserving your chosen seat.
-You may book your air tickets to Udon Thani online via the internet sites of Thai Airways, Nok Air, Air Asia or Bangkok Air.
+You may book your air tickets to Udon Thani online via the internet sites of Thai Airways, Nok Air, Air Asia, Thai Lion Air or Bangkok Air.

 Flights to Udon Thani from Phuket and Chiang Mai